 Courthouse and Jail Rock

-This was an important crossroad where two major trunks of the Oregon and California Overland trails merged.
-Because of its importance, a Pony Express station was located here, as well.
-Rising 340 feet above the North Platte River Valley, the largest rock formation was called the “Castle” by some, but “Courthouse” by the people that traveled from Missouri since they claimed it resembled the Saint Louis Courthouse.
-There was never any disagreement about the name Jail Rock for its smaller counterpart since one room jailhouses were common out west at the time.
-The reasoning was, since you can’t have a jail without a courthouse nearby, the name Courthouse Rock finally stuck.
+Located in the Platte River valley, just outside of Bridgeport, Nebraska, Courthouse and its smaller neighbor Jail Rock were the first two monumental rock features that the pioneers encountered on their journey west.
+This was an important crossroads where two major Oregon and California Overland trail trunks merged.
+Because of its importance, a Pony Express station was also located here.
+Rising 340 feet above the North Platte River Valley, the most significant rock formation was called the “Castle” by some but “Courthouse” by the people who traveled from Missouri because they claimed it resembled the Saint Louis Courthouse.
+There was never any disagreement about the name Jail Rock for its smaller counterpart since one-room jailhouses were common out west at the time.
+The name Courthouse Rock finally stuck since you can’t have a jail without a courthouse nearby.

 Chimney Rock

-Located about 12 miles to the north-west as the crow flies from Courthouse and Jail Rocks, near what is now the town of Bayard, Nebraska, Chimney Rock is one of the most picturesque landmarks along the Oregon, California and Mormon trails.
+Located about 12 miles to the northwest as the crow flies from Courthouse and Jail Rocks, near what is now the town of Bayard, Nebraska, Chimney Rock is one of the most picturesque landmarks along the Oregon, California, and Mormon trails.

-Towering 325 feet above the valley, it sits on a conical base and the spire alone is 120 feet tall.
-Chimney Rock is a natural geologic formation, composed of layers of volcanic ash and Brule clay, it is the remnant of the erosion of the bluffs at the edge of the North Platte River Valley.
-General Joel Palmer, who led a surveying party in 1845, described it as having the appearance of a haystack with a pole running far above its top.
+Towering 325 feet above the valley, it sits on a conical base, and the spire alone is 120 feet tall.
+Chimney Rock is a natural geologic formation composed of layers of volcanic ash and Brule clay.
+It is the remnant of the erosion of the bluffs at the edge of the North Platte River Valley.
+General Joel Palmer, who led a surveying party in 1845, described it as having the... appearance of a haystack with a pole running far above its top.

 Robidoux Pass